 He shou wu is a vine-growing species, like schizandra, that is mainly utilized for its potent tuberous root.
 Most roots sold commercially are imported to other countries from China, which has been a prime habitat for growing fo-ti on a commercial scale for centuries.

-Fo-ti is well-known for its ability to concentrate an enormous amount of Chi (Qi) into its root tubers, which especially accumulates over a period of time.
+Fo-ti is well-known for its ability to concentrate an enormous amount of Chi (Qi) into its root system, which especially accumulates over a period of time.

 Because of this quality, it usually comes in different grades, such as "premium" or Grade 1 as well as "good" or Grade 2.
 The grading system is based on the age of the root.
 The smaller younger roots of 3-4 years in age are believed to be less potent than larger older roots of 5-10 years or beyond.
 Generally, the older the root the sweeter the flavor and higher the medicinal components.